raquo/Waypoint/README.md

 )
 ```

-Remember that your code needs to actually scroll to the desired scroll position when loading the page.
+In addition to this, your code needs to actually scroll to the desired scroll position when loading the page.
+Use the [element.scrollTo](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo) method.
 You can probably just do this when switching from a different type of page to the type of page that remembers its scroll position.
-Treat scroll position as a sort of "uncontrolled input" in React terms, if that makes sense.

 Lastly, normally you fire `router.pushState` to update the current page.
-But in case of updating current scroll position, you should instead fire `router.replaceState`, otherwise you will litter your browser history with a bunch of useless scrolling records.
+But when you're **only** updating current scroll position, you should instead fire `router.replaceState`, otherwise you will litter your browser history with a bunch of useless scrolling records.

 #### Configuring your web server